Sourdough Pumpkin Cream Cheese Muffins

 • All-purpose Flour

 • There’s only a cup of flour in this recipe, not including the sourdough discard.
-All-purpose works best, but you’re welcome to substitute some of it with whole wheat flour if you’d like.
+All-purpose flour works best in recipes like Sourdough Blueberry Muffins, but you’re welcome to substitute some of it with whole wheat flour if you’d like.

 • Baking Powder